rdsea/sys4bigml/tutorials/MLServing/README.md

     [INFO] [Pio$] Finished listing 2 app(s).
 ```

-Inside LR_SGD directory, you can find the ML model is implemented in `src` folder while other things are to help you build and deloy the model right the way.
+Inside the LR_SGD directory, you can find the ML model is implemented in the `src` folder while other things are to help you build and deploy the model right the way.
 The `source code` is implemented in Scala and it's using `predictionio` library to utilize pre-modified ML algorithms.

 Under the directory, you should find an engine.json file; this is where you specify parameters for deploying your application as well as some required parameters in your model.
-You have to modify the appname the same as the one you registered on your server.
+You have to modify the app name the same as the one you registered on your server.

 ```json
       ...